Thanks to boardmember Saville Kellner, the Scleroderma Research Foundation raised $560,000 Thursday night 10/13 at the Brooklyn Bowl in Las Vegas.

 In 2007 came the hugely successful DVD release of "Farce of the Penguins," an R-rated comedy/documentary/love story, that he voiced-over, wrote, directed, and produced, with producer David Permut.
 And then came the hit NBC quiz show "1 VS 100," where Bob ad-libbed his way through the one-hour prime time format.
 In 2008, "The Comedy Central Roast of Bob Saget" premiered to the second highest ratings of all TV that night, second only to the Olympics.
 And in 2009 Bob's sitcom, "Surviving Suburbia" aired on ABC.

 For many years now, Bob has been a proud board member of the Scleroderma Research Foundation.
-A couple times every year he co-produces and hosts "Cool Comedy Hot Cuisine" fundraising events in Los Angeles, New York, Las Vegas, and San Francisco.
-To date, they have raised over 35 million dollars for the SRF.
+Two to three times every year he co-produces and hosts "Cool Comedy Hot Cuisine" fundraising events in Los Angeles, New York, Las Vegas, and San Francisco.
+To date, they have raised 40 million dollars for the SRF.

 Bob was seen several times reprising the role of 'Himself' on HBO’s hit series “Entourage” as well as a cameo in the film.
 He also starred in his own documentary comedy series for A&E titled, “Strange Days with Bob Saget,” an exploration of unusual subcultures in America.